 - Linking/referencing between elements (items) in a list

 - Easy navigation in lists, including jumping to references

-- “Presentation modes” where you can view only parts of lists and line-by-line
+- “Presentation mode” where you can view only parts of lists and line-by-line

 - Automatic underlining of State or Transition items in a list